kralamoure/retropvp/README.md

 # retropvp

-`retropvp` is a game server for Dofus Retro.
+`retropvp` is a PVP game server for Dofus Retro.

 ## Requirements